JacobMondi/jacobmondi.github.io/README.md

 ## Game Jam Projects

+### Border Of The Stars

+This is a **2D Puzzle Game** inspired by Papers Please and made for the **Brackeys Jams 2025.2** where the theme was **Risk It For A Biscuit**.
+My aim was to create a sense of stress by forcing the player to take risks in order to proceed, however those risks may hurt them in the future.

+- **Key Features:**
+  - Created with **Unity**
+  - Solo Developer
+  - An in depth randomiser system that changes the gameplay each time
+  - Simple mechanics so the puzzle aspects can thrive
+  - All code written from scratch
+  - All art made from scratch

+<iframe frameborder="0" src="https://itch.io/embed/3852064?bg_color=254100&amp;fg_color=a3f200&amp;link_color=ffffff&amp;border_color=686527" width="552" height="167"><a href="https://mondeegames.itch.io/border-of-the-stars">Border Of The Stars by Mondee</a></iframe>

 ### Spooly & Snip

 This is a **Puzzle Platformer game** made for the **GMTK Jam 2025**, where the theme was **"Loop"**.
 The aim was to create a game with a simple mechanic that could be explored in depth through level design and puzzle design.

 - **Key Features:**
   - Created with **Unity**
+  - Solo Developer
   - A physics-based system with realistic rope physics
   - Puzzle solving through physics interactions
   - All code written from scratch